How to make a bee hotel

-Collect old flower stalks or bamboo canes, follow our simple steps and you could be watching the fascinating insects in your garden this summer.
+Make a wooden box and fill it with hollow stems such as old flower stalks or bamboo canes, which you have dried thoroughly and cut to size.
 Ideally, holes should vary in diameter between 2mm and 10mm, to attract the widest range of species.

 Site your bee hotel in a sunny spot, ideally so it gets the morning sun.
 To reduce the risk of fungal infections and predators, take down your bee hotel every autumn and store it in a cool, dry location such as your shed.
 Replace the hollow stems with fresh ones every spring, as soon as the new adults have emerged.

 In this No Fuss video guide, wildlife gardening expert Kate Bradbury shows how to make a simple bee hotel that solitary bees will nest in.
 Having made a small wooden house, she adds a range of hollow stems gathered from the garden, including fennel and sunflower, as well as bamboo canes, to ensure the holes are different sizes for different species of bee.
 She also explains where to position the bee hotel in order to attract as many visitors as possible:

 Follow our step-by-step guide to making a bee hotel, below.

 - A plank of untreated wood or ply at least 10cm wide

 - Hollow stems such as reeds, bamboo canes or old flower stems